SudoArnab00/TryHackMe-Walkthroughs-by-Aby/Windows-Local-Persistence.md

 ![WLP3](/img/WLP3.png)
 8. Now `exit` out of the previous session and get back in same way as step 4.
 You will see the group is not active.
 ![WLP4](/img/WLP4.png)
-9. Now lets back up and dowload the SAM and SYSTEM files.
+9. Now lets back up and download the SAM and SYSTEM files.
 Run Command as below:
 ![WLP5](/img/WLP5.png)
 10. Lets dump the password hashes with the files we downloaded (for some system glitch, I had to move to the attackbox provided by THM).
 Run the command:
 `python3.9 /opt/impacket/examples/secretsdump.py -sam sam.bak -system system.bak LOCAL`